Goa Suraksha Manch

-Goa Suraksha Manch is a political party in Goa a political outfit of the Bharatiya Bhasha Suraksha Manch which was launched by Subhash Velingkar, a rebel Rashtriya Swayamsevak Sangh leader.
+Goa Suraksha Manch is a political party in Goa, a political outfit of the Bharatiya Bhasha Suraksha Manch which was launched by Subhash Velingkar, a rebel Rashtriya Swayamsevak Sangh leader.
 The party was formed on 2 October 2016.

 The main aim of the party is to promote Konkani and Marathi in schools and the withdrawal of grants to English medium schools.
 The party's symbol is a blackboard.

 Its inaugural president is Anand Shirodkar.
 Swati Kerkar and Kiran Nayak were appointed vice-presidents of the party but Subhash Velingkar neither held any post nor will contest any elections.
-The party is contesting the 2017 Goa Legislative Assembly election.
+The party contested the 2017 Goa Legislative Assembly election.